 Varying support needs

 Autism is a spectrum disorder which means autistic people can have varying support needs.
 One third of autistic people also have a learning disability.
-The autism spectrum isn't linear and many people talk about the 'spikey profile.'
+The autism spectrum isn't linear and many people talk about the 'spiky profile.'
 This means an autistic person could be a leading expert on nuclear physics but unable to remember to brush their teeth or clean their clothes.

 Some autistic people will have high support needs, which may mean that they require full time care and support.
 Some people may need a bit of support with day to day activities, while others live fully independent lives.